mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 ---
 ## Areas of Financial Statement Analysis:
 ###  1. Credit (Risk) Analysis:
-   1. Liquidity.
-To evaluate the ability to meet short-term obligations.
+   1. Liquidity: To evaluate the ability to meet short-term obligations.
-   2. Capital structure and solvency.
-To assess the ability to meet long-term obligations.
+   2. Solvency: To assess the ability to meet long-term obligations.

 ### 2. Profitability Analysis:
-   1. Return on investment.
-To assess financial rewards to the suppliers of equity and debt financing.
+   1. Return on investment: To assess financial rewards to the suppliers of equity and debt financing.
-   2. Operating performance.
-To evaluate profit margins from operating activities.
+   2. Operating performance: To evaluate profit margins from operating activities.
-   3. Asset utilization.
-To assess the effectiveness and intensity of assets in generating sales, also called turnover.
+   3. Asset utilization: To assess the effectiveness and intensity of assets in generating sales, also called turnover.

 ---
 ###  3. Valuation